shnartho/shnartho/README.md

 ## A Tech-savvy 👨‍💻😊:

-- 👨‍🎓 Studying in Polytechnic Institute of Braganca 🇵🇹 🔥 Erusmus Study at Wroclaw University of Science & Technology 🇵🇱
+- 👨‍🎓 Studying in Polytechnic Institute of Braganca 🇵🇹 Erusmus Study at Wroclaw University of Science & Technology 🇵🇱
 - 📗 Major: Computer Science Engineering 💌
 - 👷 Worked at Sitel Polska & Instacart Delivery Service USA 🛒
-- 🥅 2022 Goals: Learn more about DevOps,Blockchain, Web3 & MultiCloud Platforms 🎯
+- 🥅 2022 Goals: Learn more about DevOps, Blockchain, Web3 & MultiCloud Platforms 🎯
 - 👯 I’m looking to collaborate with other Blockchain Developers 👨‍🎓 New year, New beginning ,Let's go 💪

 ### 🔴 Connect with me :telescope:👨‍🎓: